xiyuanyang-code/PaperPulse/README.md

 > More to be added in the future, see [todo list](#todo-list) for more info.
 PRs and contributions are all welcome.

 ## Todo List

-- Add scraper for programming language learning.
-(Maybe Rust to be the first!)

 - Optimizing prompts for better summary contents.